CANADIAN VOLUNTEER PROGRAM

-We welcome Canadians who are willing to invest a segment of their respective lives advancing Peace and Reconciliation practices.
+We welcome our sisters and brothers around the world who are willing to invest a segment of their respective lives advancing Peace and Reconciliation practices.

-First, you have to contact a representative from Mennonite Church Canada Witness.
-Look for Gordon Janzen.
-He’s our facilitator.
+Go to our Volunteer Page at PeaceBuilders Community’s website.
+Please fill out the application form there.
+If you’re in Canada, contact a representative from Mennonite Church Canada Witness.
+Look for Jason Martin.
+He’s our international witness facilitator.
 Tell him you’re interested about the PeaceBuilders Community in the Philippines.
 At our Winnipeg office, you’ll be given all the information, participant qualifications, and pre-flight orientation you’ll need.

 We are open to receive volunteers who would commit to serve with us for 6 months, 1 year, 2 years, or 3 years.